 -The herringbone tile pattern is perfectly suited for floors of kitchens with islands.
 This is because it helps to keep the island from taking away from the size of the space and making it look cluttered.
 The herringbone pattern helps to maintain the appearance of the width of the room while allowing you to utilize it as well.

 -If you are a DIY homeowner, unless you have considerable tile laying skills, or are using mosaic tiles, this is one project you should probably leave to a pro.

 The Basket Weave Tile Pattern

 The Basics: This wall and floor pattern looks like the stitching of a woven basket, and like herringbone, it also uses rectangular tiles.
 It’s fairly easy to install.
 These tiles are lined up in groups of either 2 or 3 vertically or horizontally to form a square.
 If the first square is made up of vertically positioned tiles, the adjacent squares will be made up of horizontally placed ones.
 This alternating between the horizontal and vertical creates the impression of the tiles being woven over and under each other just like a basket.

 Tile Home Guide Secret Tips:

 -Use basket weave if you want to create a classic and classy early 1900’s feel.
 It works especially well when used with stones like marble.

 -This is one of the tile layout patterns which can be used on the wall as well, and works perfectly to create a unique and stylish backsplash.

 -Basketweave mosaic tiles are individual tiles which are made up of small vertical and horizontal pieces that form basket weave design.
 When placed next to each other these small basket weave designs perfectly line up to for a myriad of interweaving lines that looks amazing.

--Like Herringbone, this pattern is one which works best in smaller spaces and should avoid using in large rooms as it may look too busy.
+-Like the herringbone, this pattern is one which works best in smaller spaces and should avoid using in large rooms as it may look too busy.
 Basket weave one of most often used foyer and bathroom tile patterns.

 The Windmill Tile Pattern